arfedulov/vue2-modal/README.md

 # vue2-modal

 This is a vue component for creating your modal windows.
-It is designed to be highly customizable in its appearance so it goes almost without any styling.
+It is designed to be highly customizable in its appearance, so it goes almost without any styling.
 It is a responsibility of a user of this package to provide css for your component.